jiasong18/Ant-Media-Server-Wiki/CoTurn-Cluster.md

 ```
 Make sure you're doing this step on Coturn1 and Coturn2 server.

-The syslog output of all servers is as follows.
+The syslog output of all servers is as follows:

 ![](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/coturn-2.png)